jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.

-Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
-This single book can't replace all that knowledge.
+Moreover, moderate Progressive and Conservatives have an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
+This single book can't replace all their hard won and valuable knowledge.
 It would be laughable to suggest it could.

 Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
-Ideology usually dies pretty quickly when entering government.
+Extreism usually dies pretty quickly when entering government.
 Seeing "the books" of massive unfunded government social programs alone is quite sobering.
 Antagonists block practical solutions to government problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.

-When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
+When I say Left/Right politics, it's outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still a well structured political system.

 ![protest](https://techvolution.io/content/images/2020/04/protests2.jpg)

 _Marching and protesting was the best tool the Civil Rights Movement had.
 But today modern technology lets us change the world ourselves.
-The barriers to education, employment, communication, filmmaking, power generation are crumbling; if we grab hold of modern tools.
+There are now barriers to education, employment, communication, filmmaking, power generation; if we grab hold of modern tools.
 Credit: [Library of Congress](https://unsplash.com/photos/WzPxmB_tRlw), [Phil Hearing](https://unsplash.com/photos/OKMdjGLL7Is)._

 The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.
-Becoming frontline specialists with the right and duty to evolve must be our new ruling philosophy.
-It's the only way player gods can adapt better solutions to our society's problems.

 We're already starting to use digital tools to improve our lives.
-Uber, Etsy, Airbnb, YouTube product review.
-By controlling modern devices, the middle-class is beginning to take control of society's new levers of power.
+For example with Uber, Etsy, Airbnb, and YouTube product review.
 Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.

 After all, controlling tools is the Nature of all political battles.
 Whether in galaxies far far away.
 Street fights in parking lots.
 Wars between nations.
 Or your own life.
 It's why antagonists make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and regulations are supposed to empower protagonists and player gods to push human evolution, not get in the way.